Home

 These include:

 2. Cultivation methods: How tea or coffee is cultivated and processed also has a bearing on whether it is specialty or not.
 Instant tea and coffees are typically mass produced and are roasted and packaged in large commercial plants.
 However, gourmet coffee and tea is carefully hand picked, graded and sorted.
 Also, only the finest coffee beans and tea leaves are used to make the end product.
-These teas and coffees are usually grown in organic conditions, which help to make their quality much better.
+They are usually grown in organic conditions, which help to make their quality much better.

 1. Specialty Coffees:

 Coffee is largely divided into two main types.
 Arabica and Robusta, depending on whether it comes from the Arabica species of coffee trees or the Robusta species.
 Only the finest Arabica coffee beans from around the world are used to make specialty coffee.
 However fine the Robusta variety, it typically does not qualify to be a specialty coffee.
-Some examples of specialty coffees from different areas are:
+Some examples of coffees from different areas are:

 • Kona Coffee from Hawaii